Quantum mechanics provides the physical basis of teleological evolutions: Introduction

-\textit{In quantum algorithms, it is as if the problem-solver always knew in advance, before beginning her problem-solving action, any of the possible halves of the information that specifies the solution of the problem she will produce and measure in the future and could use this knowledge to produce the solution with fewer computation steps.
-The number of computation steps needed in the optimal quantum case is that needed in the optimal logical case benefiting from the advanced knowledge in question.}
+\textit{In quantum algorithms, it is as if the problem-solver, before beginning her problem-solving action, knew in advance any of the possible halves of the information that specifies the solution of the problem she will produce and measure in the future and could use this knowledge to produce the solution with fewer computation steps; the number of computation steps needed to solve the problem in an optimal quantum way is that needed to solve it in an optimal logical way benefiting from the advanced knowledge in question}.

-We called the rule in question \textit{the advanced knowledge rule}.
-Note that knowing in advance one of the possible halves of the information about the solution one will produce and measure in the future and benefiting from this knowledge to produce the solution with fewer computation steps is a causal loop.
-We can therefore say that, according to this rule, the quantum speedup is explained by a mutually exclusive \textit{or} of causal loops, one for each possible way of taking half of the information about the solution.

-By the way, here and in the following, by quantum speedup we will always mean its certain form, the fact that the quantum algorithm needs fewer computation steps than classically possible.
-Of course, this is not the case of most quantum algorithms, which need fewer computation steps than their best classical counterpart, but whether the latter is the best classically possible is not known.
+We call the above \textit{the advanced knowledge rule}.
+In the above publications, it was given as an empirical rule holding for all the quantum algorithms examined, which comprised the major ones.
+In the present work, we demonstrate it.

-We should also note that the teleological character of quantum algorithms---their being evolutions toward a goal (the solution of the problem) with an attractor in the very goal they will produce in the future (the solution of the problem again)---is implicit in the rule in question.
-Also the notion of finalism acquires a precise definition.
-The teleological evolution would not be attracted by some scientifically undefinable goal but, very simply, by its own end product (in quantum algorithms, the solution of the problem).
-We will see further on that the physical definition of teleological evolution must be that of an evolution between an initial and a final measurement outcome.
+Let us first discuss this rule.
+In addition to providing a unified quantitative explanation of all quantum speedups that is absent in mainstream quantum information, it implies the teleological character of quantum algorithms.
+Indeed, according to it, they are evolutions toward a goal (the solution of the problem) with an attractor in the very goal they will produce and measure in the future (the solution of the problem again): Without parentheses and their contents, this can well be considered the definition of teleological evolution.
+This also clarifies the finalistic character of the notion.
+A teleological evolution is not attracted by some superior scientifically undefinable goal, as argued by the opponents of the notion, but, quite simply, by its own end product.

+Let us underline the fact that the advanced knowledge rule establishes the number of computation steps needed to solve an (oracle) problem in an optimal quantum way.
+Whether the quantum algorithm is optimal is another thing.
+We can say that the advanced knowledge rule tells us the \textit{room} for the quantum speedup.

+Knowing in advance, on the part of the problem-solver, any of the possible halves of the information about the solution she will produce and measure in the future and using this knowledge to produce the solution with fewer computation steps is obviously a causal loop.
+As there is a plurality of ways of taking half of the information about the solution, we can say that, according to the advanced knowledge rule, the quantum speedup is explained by the mutually exclusive \textit{or} of these causal loops.